 Each family member may receive a benefit that is as much as 50 percent of your benefit.
 However, the amount that can be paid each month to a family is limited.
 The total benefit that your family can receive based on your earnings record is about 150 to 180 percent of your full retirement benefit amount.
 If the total family benefit exceeds this limit, each family member’s benefit will be reduced proportionately.
 Your benefit won’t be affected.

+Another key concept to understand about how Social Security works is survivor benefits.
 When you die, your family members may qualify for survivor benefits based on your earnings record.
 These family members include:

 Your widow(er) or children may also receive a one-time $255 death benefit immediately after you die.